-How every sportsbook owner can, and should, communicate effectively with their players.
+How every bookie can, and should, communicate effectively with their players.

-Effective and easy communication between players and their bookies is one of the most important aspects of the sports wagering business.
+Effective and easy communication between the player and their bookie is one of the most important aspects of the sports wagering business.

 Warren Buffett believes so much in communication that he told a group of MBA students that “better communication could boost their value by 50%”.
 Imagine what that could do for your online sportsbook.

 But Buffett was talking about traditional business communication.
 That’s where the rub is for bookies.
 Pay per head agents don’t operate in a traditional business world.
 They don’t have “inventory”.
 They don’t set sell conventional goods and services.

 Sportsbooks are unique.
 And that’s where bookie to player communication differs than, say, how an employee at one of Buffett’s Dairy Queen’s communicates to a kid looking to purchase an ice cream cone.